jean-pierreBoth/gsearch/README.md

     $$J_{P(A,B)}=\sum_{d\in D} \frac{1}{\sum_{d'\in D} \max (\frac{\omega_{A}(d')}{\omega_{A}(d)},\frac{\omega_{B}(d')}{\omega_{B}(d)})}$$
     where $\omega_{A}(d)$ is the multiplicity of $d$ in A (see [Moulton-Jiang-arxiv](https://arxiv.org/abs/1809.04052)).
-    In this case we use the probminhash algorithm as implemented in [probminhash](https://github.com/jean-pierreBoth/probminhash)
+    In this case for J_p we use the probminhash algorithm as implemented in [probminhash](https://github.com/jean-pierreBoth/probminhash)
     2. The unweighted (simple) Jaccard index defined by :
         $$Jaccard(A,B)=\frac{A \cap B}{A \cup B}$$
-        In this case we use the SuperMinhash or the SetSketch (based on hyperloglog) method.
+        In this case for J we use the [SuperMinHash](https://arxiv.org/abs/1706.05698) or the [SetSketch](https://vldb.org/pvldb/vol14/p2244-ertl.pdf) (based on hyperloglog) method, also implemented in probminhash mentioned above.
-    The estimated Jaccard index is used to build HNSW graph database, which is implemented in crate [hnswlib-rs](https://crates.io/crates/hnsw_rs).
+    The estimated Jaccard-like index is used to build HNSW graph database, which is implemented in crate [hnswlib-rs](https://crates.io/crates/hnsw_rs).

-The sketching of reference genomes can take some time (one or 2 hours for ~65,000 bacterial genomes of NCBI for parameters giving a correct quality of sketching).
+The sketching of reference genomes can take some time (less than one hours for ~65,000 bacterial genomes of GTDB for parameters giving a correct quality of sketching, or 3 to 4 hours for entire NCBI/RefSeq prokaryotic genomes. ~318K).
 Result is stored in 2 structures:

 - A Hnsw structure storing rank of data processed and corresponding sketches.
 - A Dictionary associating each rank to a fasta id and fasta filename.